Live Tickers and Apps

 5. Multilingual coverage – International sources complement German-language broadcasts

-Apps go one step further: they bundle tickers, course profiles, start lists, push notifications and sometimes live map on the map.
+Apps go one step further: they bundle tickers, course profiles, start lists, live push updates and sometimes live tracking on the map.
 Anyone who has once followed a Grand Tour with the official race app and a supplementary ticker understands why professional journalists and hardcore fans use several sources in parallel.

 Information Sources During a Live Race